16 Life Skills Your Kids Will Need Before They Leave Home

 It’s common knowledge that staying organized – having everything in its right place – can make people more successful at any given task.

 Some kids and adults are naturally organized.
-But for those who kids aren’t, there are a few things parents can do.
+But for those whose kids aren’t, there are a few things parents can do.

 Checklists can help kids keep track of tasks that need to be completed.
-Bins and shelving can keep toys or school work organized.
-And following routines, such as setting out clothes and packing a school bag the night before, can help forgetfulness.
+Bins and shelving can keep toys or schoolwork organized.
+And following routines, such as setting out clothes and packing a school bag the night before, can help with forgetfulness.

 For more ideas on how to teach kids to be organized see: